ahmed-yasser12/ahmed-yasser12/README.md

 ## 🧠 About Me

-- 💻 Frontend Developer specialized in React.js & Next.js
+- 💻 Frontend Developer specialized in React.js & Next.js and Angular
 - ⚡ Passionate about building scalable and high-performance web applications
 - 🔗 Strong experience in API integration, state management, and responsive UI development
 - 🛠️ Familiar with backend fundamentals using Node.js, Express.js, MongoDB, and RESTful APIs